tobgu/pyrsistent/README.rst

 .. _collections: https://docs.python.org/3/library/collections.abc.html
 .. _documentation: http://pyrsistent.readthedocs.org/

-The collection types currently implemented are PVector (similar to a python list), PMap (similar to dict), PSet (similar to set), PBag (similar to collections.Counter), PList (a classic singly linked list) and PDeque (similar to collections.deque).
-There is also an immutable object type (pclass) built on the named tuple as well as freeze and thaw functions to convert between pythons standard collections and pyrsistent collections.
+The collection types and key features currently implemented are:

+* PVector_, similar to a python list
+* PMap_, similar to dict
+* PSet_, similar to set
+* PRecord_, a PMap on steroids with fixed fields, optional type and invariant checking and much more
+* PBag, similar to collections.Counter
+* PList, a classic singly linked list
+* PDeque, similar to collections.deque
+* Immutable object type (pclass) built on the named tuple
+* freeze_ and thaw_ functions to convert between pythons standard collections and pyrsistent collections.
+* Flexible transformations_ of arbitrarily complex structures built from PMaps and PVectors.

-Below are examples of common usage patterns for some of the structures.
+Below are examples of common usage patterns for some of the structures and features.
 More information and full documentation for all data structures is available in the documentation_.

+.. _PVector:

 PVector
 ~~~~~~~